-A. Many sites claim this is possible but it’s not without a separate image.
-For the most convincing results the same person’s eyes should be used from another photo, from the same angle, perspective, and lighting.
+A. Many sites claim this is possible but it is not without a separate image.
+The most convincing results are achievable with the same person’s eyes used from another photo, from the same angle, perspective, and lighting.

 Q. Can you add people to a photo.

-A. Adding people to a photo can be done provided it is possible to match the grain, the camera angle, camera height, perspective and lighting.
+A. We can add people to a photo providing we can match the grain, the camera angle, camera height, perspective and lighting.

-It’s not as simple as you may assume.
-If you have two different perspectives and try to match them, no matter what manipulation is carried out it will always look wrong.
+It is not as simple as you may assume.
+If there are two different perspectives and try to match them, no matter what manipulation is carried out it will always look wrong.

 Q Can you take people out of a photo

-A. Yes in most cases this can be done.
+A. Yes in most cases this is possible.
 Less satisfactory results occur when there is not enough of the surrounding photo to fill in the gaps.
 An example would be, a tight crop of six people in a wedding photo.
 If two from either side are removed what is going to fill all that space if there is no photo left to fill it?
 A donor image from the same location helps in this situation.